yaakovyitzchak/chawvroosuh/README.md

 To start recording:

-after opening the HTML file press Alt + `
+after opening the HTML file press Alt + ` [the key to the left of the "1" on the keyboard],

-` is the key to the left of the "1" on the keyboard, then press Alt + ` again to stop recording and download the video and JS file
+then press Alt + ` again to stop recording and download the video and JS file